 While white-knuckling shopping carts, it is easy to lock in on the hunt for a perfect “something” for our child, be it a crib mobile or a coffee maker.
 When it was my turn to help our son prepare for freshman year, I studied numerous “dorm room essentials” and imagined him in September with all of his college provisions neatly unpacked and ready to be deployed.

 Likewise, as a soon to be new mom, I turned to nursery checklists, fretting about what we might really need.
 Not knowing the sex of the baby eliminated the obvious pink or blue choices for the linens, compounding my confusion.
 After much hunting through pastel and primary designs, I found them: crisp white crib sheets, with floating red, white and blue letters and delicate illustrations.
 The baby could begin literacy training from day one!

 In my parallel, separated-by-18-years universe, I took aim at the oh-so-important comforter selection.
 Attempts at discussing this signature piece of dorm decor with my son resulted in a shrug and “just pick whatever you like, Mom.”

 A few weeks later, my husband, daughter and I helped him move into his new college abode.
-Eventually it was time for final hugs and goodbyes.
+I helped him make his weirdly elevated bed, and, inevitably, it was time for final hugs and goodbyes.